Jbleezy/BO1-Reimagined/README.md

 #### Wunderwaffe
 * Can now down yourself with Wunderwaffe damage (previously could only take you down to 1 health but not down you)
 * Upgraded: can now kill 24 zombies
+* Upgraded: decreased time between kills by 50%
+* Upgraded: ammo now gets added to the clip at the same time that it does in the reload animation
+* Upgraded: gold camo on Der Riese, regular camo on Call of the Dead
+* Upgraded: gold camo is now shinier
 * Fixed sprinting, diving, and reload cancelling animations on classic maps
+* Decreased self damage radius by 42% unupgraded, 57% upgraded
+* Increased zombie damage radius by 45% unupgraded, 7% upgraded
+* Both unupgraded and upgraded now have the same zombie damage radius and self damage radius

 ### Equipment
 * Limit of 30 mines placed at a time per player